Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Liberation Day, the Festa della Liberazione, is an important national holiday in Rome and in Italy - it celebrates the end of Nazi occupation during WWII, and the end of Fascist rule in Italy (Benito Mussolini was shot 3 days later).

-Being a national holiday, schools, banks and shops are closed.
-No tourist sites are closed.
 The Vatican is not part of Italy, and therefore is not affected by this holiday at all.

 The Associazione Nazionale Partigiani d’Italia (ANPI), which means "Association of National Partisans of Italy", will parade from the Colosseum to Porta San Paolo (where the Pyramid is), starting around 9:30am.